 That will depend on whether the term of your tenancy is Fixed Term or Periodic.

 - A fixed term tenancy cannot be terminated by notice by either yourself or Residential Rentals Limited.
 It has a start and finish date and you will be responsible for the rent for the entire term of the tenancy.
 However, if both parties agree, the tenancy can be terminated sooner.

 - A periodic tenancy can be terminated by notice.
 You are required to provide Residential Rentals Limited with 21 days written notice.

 The landlord must provide you with written notice -

-42 days if any of the landlords family require the property for their own use.
+- 42 days if he or any of his family require the property for their own use.

-If you wish to vacate before the landlords written notice it is important to know that you are still required to provide the landlord with 21 days notice.
+If you wish to vacate before either the 42 or 90 days it is important to know that you are still required to provide the landlord with 21 days notice.